CleverRaven/Cataclysm-DDA/lore-background.md

 #### YEAR -8
 - Melchior is developed.
 It is a useful research assistant using dimensional heuristics but nowhere near as intelligent as hoped, due to the prohibitive power requirements of anticipating more than a few minutes ahead in time.
 Its inability to plan in the long term is seen as a crippling defect, but it remains an overall success.
-- **June**: The first powered exoskeletons are OK'd for military use, in limited test deployments.
-Although incredibly powerful against small arms fire, these "tank suits" are too large, expensive, and heavy to gain any advantages from their humanoid shape.
-They do not see full scale production.

 #### YEAR -7
 *Big Picture*: Some government elements begin to notice that a few shell corporations have sprung up with access to DARPA-level technology.
 They are hastily silenced and/or brought into the fold.